Jim Bottorff's Banjo Page

 Frank and Eddie Scotty Plummer and Frank

-Scotty Thanks Frank (youtube) Brad Roth Interview (youtube)
+Scotty Introduces Frank (youtube) Brad Roth Interview (youtube)

 Quotes From Banjo People: